-We also look at the marginal effect of being in couple imposing $\hat{\sigma}j = 1$ .
+We also look at the marginal effect of being in couple imposing $\hat{\sigma}j = 1$.
 The effect is much smaller than the previous one both for smokers and the full sample.
-As one would expect, the negative effect of living in a couple on smoking is smaller if the partner is expected to smoke with probability one.
-Living with a smoking partner increases the probability of smoking by a number (corresponding to s + r in the theoretical model) equal to the difference between the marginal effect of $\hat{\sigma}j$ (corresponding to s + r + p) and the marginal effect of the couple dummy calculated at $\hat{\sigma}j = 1$ (corresponding to -p).
-For past smokers, this increase is estimated to be equal to 8 percentage points.
+As one would expect, the smoking deterring effect of living in a couple is smaller if the partner is expected to smoke with probability one.
+Living with a smoking partner increases the probability of smoking by a number (corresponding to s+r in the theoretical model) equal to the difference between the marginal effect of $\hat{\sigma}j$ (corresponding to s+r+p) and the marginal effect of the couple dummy calculated at $\hat{\sigma}j = 1$ (corresponding to -p).
+For past smokers, this increase is estimated to be equal to 1.7 percentage points.

-The results from this section suggest that a non smoking partner might have some control role on the tobacco consumption of her spouse.
-In particular the non smoker could impose a cost on the smoker, sometimes succeeding in having the latter quit.
-For instance, he could require the smoker to smoke less or to leave the house in order to smoke.
-We cannot observe these qualitative aspects of the smoking behaviour and our interpretation is not directly testable.
-However, in the next section, we look at partners with children and analyse the effects of parental smoking on the health of their children.
+The results from this section suggest that a non smoking partner might reduce the utility from smoking.
+This effect might work through three channels.
+First, the non smoker could impose a cost on the smoker, sometimes succeeding in having the latter quit.
+For instance, he could require the smoker to smoke less or to leave the house in order to smoke (consumption externality).
+Second, the individual could be altruistic towards a non smoking partner, and voluntary impose on himself the transportation costs of smoking outside or the costs related to guilt.
+Finally, the non-smoking status of the partner might convey information on the harmful effects of smoking, reducing the pleasure of tobacco consumption.
+If we were able to observe the qualitative aspects of the smoking behavior (smoke in/out, for instance), it would be possible to disintangle learning effects from consumption externalities and altruism, since the latter affect the behavior of the smoker.
+We do not observe these qualitative variables.
+However, in the next section, we consider partners with children and analyze the effects of parental smoking on the health of their children.
 If the deterring effect identified in this section reduces the individual utility through an obligation for the smoker not to smoke at home, we should find that, everything else equal, children whose both parents smoke are more exposed to passive smoking than children with a non smoking parent.
-This constitutes a testable prediction of our model.
+Thus, smoking externality and altruism seem to play a role in smoking spousal peer effects.